sparkflows/sparkflows-stanfordcorenlp/README.md

     mvn package

+### Build a smaller Jar file with dependencies

+    fire-core jar contains a number of dependencies.
+So, these do not have to be included again. poms.xml marks various dependencies as provided.

+    Use the below to create a small jar file with just the additional stanford core nlp dependent jars.

+    mvn -f poms.xml package

 # Running the workflow on a Spark Cluster

 Use the command below to load example data onto HDFS.
 It is then used by the example Workflow.